First-School.ws

 Aesop's Fable: The Ant and the Grasshopper

-Print, read and discuss the fable.
-The fable will print in the top half of the paper.
+Print, read or listen and discuss the fable.
 Prints well in portrait and landscape mode.
-Have children draw and color an ant and grasshopper or an illustration of the fable under the text.
 View in projectable and printable PDF format.
+Review the complementary activities below the fable text.

 The Ant and the Grasshopper